Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 0.00757 \* `bpm` + 0.000208 \* `sec_duration`.
 The R-squared value is
 0.022608, which means that approximately 2.2608044% of the variability in trope counts can be explained by the linear model that predicts trope count from a song’s tempo and duration.
-Given this R-squared model, our model is very weak.
+Given this R-squared value, our model is very weak since since, in general, the closer the R-squared value is to 1 (100% of the variability in trope counts can be explained by the model), the more accurate and useful the final model is.
+As the model only accounts for a small percent of the variability in trope counts, it is not a great predictor of a fight song’s trope count.

 The intercept tells us that for a song with 0 bpm and that is 0 seconds long, the expected number of tropes is 4.58 (this is nonsensical, as